cipherdevgroup/alpha/README.md

 # Alpha

-The WP Site Care starter theme.
+The Cipher Development starter theme.

 __Contributors:__ [Robert Neu](https://github.com/robneu), [Ozzy Rodriguez](https://github.com/ozzyrod), [Jose Castaneda](https://github.com/jocastaneda)
 __Requires:__ WordPress 4.7
 __Tested up to:__ WordPress 4.7
 __License:__ [GPL-2.0+](http://www.gnu.org/licenses/gpl-2.0.html)

-Alpha is a battle-tested starter theme for WordPress, built from the ground-up for custom development projects at WP Site Care.
+Alpha is a battle-tested starter theme for WordPress, built from the ground-up for custom development projects at Cipher Development.
 Alpha is designed to be modular and facilitate code reuse across projects without the constraint of a parent theme framework like Genesis.

-It uses our drop-in theme framework [CareLib](https://github.com/wpsitecare/carelib) for templating and SCSS for style pre-processing.
+It uses our drop-in theme framework [CareLib](https://github.com/cipherdevgroup/carelib) for templating and SCSS for style pre-processing.
 Alpha also integrates npm, Grunt, and Composer for workflow automation.

-For more information about how to use Alpha, take a look at our [Wiki](https://github.com/wpsitecare/carelib/wiki) or give us a shout on [Twitter](https://twitter.com/wpsitecare).
+For more information about how to use Alpha, take a look at our [Wiki](https://github.com/cipherdevgroup/carelib/wiki) or give us a shout on [Twitter](https://twitter.com/cipherdevgroup).

 ### Requirements